 - Supporting information such as copies of publications and reports (within a reasonable weight limit).

-- Two sponsors' forms - which come direct from the sponsors.
+- Two sponsors’ forms – which come directly from the sponsors.

 - The application fee.

-- Will need to attend interview at own expense if required by scrutineers.
+- Will need to attend the interview at own expense if required by scrutineers.

 Sponsors need to: